 Nigerian startup Switch Electric develops a prepaid smart meter for decentralized energy projects.
 The startup also offers a software control panel and a companion smartphone application, Switch Mobile, to enable backend analytics and diagnostics.
 With its smart alerts, theft detection, and anomaly detection features, utilities monitor energy usage and detect suspicious activities.
 The smart meter features remote asset administration for utilities to manage them from a central location.
 The smartphone app also allows users to track electricity consumption and make payments on the go.

-Verify Energy develops IoT-based Smart Grid Monitoring Software
+N-Smart develops an IoT-based Grid Monitoring Platform

 2. Renewable Integration